-There are a several Visitor Lobby Management Systems on the market today from which to choose, but how do you know which one is right for your organization and whether or not you need one?
+There are several Visitor Lobby Management Systems on the market today from which to choose, but how do you know which visitor management solution is right for your organization and whether or not you need one?

-Many organizations, large and small, whether private organizations or a government agency, still utilize the old black book sign-in log.
-It’s a staple at many a front desk lobby and it amazes me sometimes why these organizations even bother to have a sign-in procedure when they only see several visitors in a week, and obviously don’t use the records generated for any follow-up or real purpose.
+Many organizations, large and small, whether private organizations or a government agency, still utilize the old black book sign-in log at their reception desk.
+It’s a staple at many a front desk lobby for check in processes, and it amazes me sometimes why these organizations even bother to have a sign-in procedure when they only see several visitors in a week and obviously don’t use the records generated for any follow-up or real purpose.

 Regardless of the number of visitors an organization experiences, employing a Visitor Lobby Management System accomplishes several objectives.

-A Visitor Lobby System creates added protection through an increased accountability for non-employees who enter your facility and are exposed to your operations.
-This results in heightened awareness for staff to be vigilant in protecting the organizations people, assets and resources.
+A Visitor Lobby System creates added protection through increased accountability for non-employees who enter your facility and are exposed to your operations.
+This results in heightened awareness for staff to be vigilant in protecting the organization’s people, assets, and resources.

 Visitors understand that their presence at the facility is a privilege whether they will be in a public zone or private zones.

 The lobby is your first line of defense.
 It is the single most important security point in any building or facility where protection of personnel and property is required.
 Security for your business begins in your lobby and sets the tone for the entire organization.